---

 - **Tests committed to your git repo** as plain YAML, reviewable in PR; no vendor-cloud lock-in.

-- **Self-healing by default** — tests survive the UI churn AI agents produce.
+- **Self-healing by default**: tests survive the UI churn AI agents produce, with larger heals proposed as PR diffs.
 See [intent, cache, heal pattern](/blog/intent-cache-heal-pattern).

 **Tradeoffs**